Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

 Although Ansible is written in Python, knowing Python is not necessary to use Ansible because the automation tasks are written in the human readable language YAML.
 Click [here](../master/resources/yaml.pdf) to get a brief introduction to YAML.
 These YAML files are called playbooks.
 Users execute the playbook against a set of hosts in an inventory file to automate the job.
 To read a short intro on playbooks click [here](../master/resources/playbooks.pdf).
 Playbooks also make use of the Jinja2 templating system.
 All these tools together make Ansible a very easy to use, dynamic tool for automating jobs.

-# Ansible and Networking Vendors
+# Ansible and Other Vendors
-Ansible can be used with multiple networking vendors:
+Ansible can be used with other vendors as well.
+Some include:
 * Juniper
 * Arista
-* Cisco
-* Avi Networks
+* Cisco)
 * Cumulus
-* Nokia and more
+* Nokia
+* Amazon Web Server
+* OpenStack
+* VMWare
+* Red Hat Enterprise Virtualization (RHEV)

 # [Wiki Contents](https://github.com/Juniper/ansible-junos-examples/wiki)
 1. Juniper and Ansible